 But guess what?

 You can take The Passion Test to help you find out.

 And once you know the answer to the question, “What is your passion?” the next step is to make sure that the things you do align with it.

-When you start discovering the things that are truly important to you – your purpose, your values, your needs, your passions, your love for yourself – you will naturally feel a lightening within.
+When you start discovering the things that are truly important to you – your purpose, your values, your needs, your passions, your love for yourself – and are able to live according to this purpose, you will naturally feel a lightening within.

 Spiritualists keep saying that what is going on in your outside world is a reflection of your inner world.

 In other words, if what you see happening in your life is not what you want, then go deep within and find out why.